Skip to Content

 Right Outside Tulum

 DREAMY CENOTE HOTEL: Wakax Hacienda – This gorgeous hotel boasts its very own cenote, plus outdoor pools, a spa, and a restaurant.
-The colonial architecture and rustic design are very appealing, and you’ll enjoy 5-star service and amenities, including a bar, free bikes, and breakfast on the daily.
-Check out my full review of Wakax Hacienda!
+The colonial architecture and rustic design are very appealing, and you’ll enjoy 5-star service and amenities.
+There’s a bar, free bikes, and breakfast on the daily.

 3 TO 5 DAYS IN TULUM ITINERARY